SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connecter-Config.md

 ##### `tempdir.path`
 Temp dir that will be used by kusto sink to buffer records.
 - Type: string
-- Default: System temp Directory
+- Default: System temp directory
 - Importance: Low